A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Debiasing

 \section{Debiasing}

-The proposed debiasing method has two components: (i) the objective function to minimize in order to reduce bias; and (ii) the choice of parameters to optimize over in the vision-language model $\Psi$ in order to minimize (i).
+The proposed debiasing method has two components: (i) the objective function to minimize for bias reduction; and (ii) the choice of parameters to optimize over in the VL model $\Psi$ to minimize (i).